 - FOT – Focusing-Oriented Therapy – This certification may only be recommended by Certifying Coordinators who themselves have a certification in FOT, who are Therapists/ Counselors and who teach a FOT program specifically.
 It is given only to awardees who are legally authorized in their locale to work as therapists/ counselors and who take a course in Focusing Oriented Therapy with a Coordinator who has certification in FOT and is a therapist.

-- Wholebody FOT – Wholebody Focusing-Oriented Therapist – this is given only by Certifying Coordinators who are Therapists/Counsellors and who themselves, have completed a full program in Wholebody Focusing and teach an FOT program from the Wholebody pespective.
+- Wholebody FOT – Wholebody Focusing-Oriented Therapist – This is recommended only by Coordinators who are Therapists/ Counselors and who themselves, have completed a full program in Wholebody Focusing and teach an FOT program from the Wholebody perspective.

-- Wholebody Focusing Trainer – this is given by Certifying Coordinators who are have completed a full program in Wholebody Focusing and teach their certification program from the Wholebody perspective.
+- Wholebody Focusing Trainer – This is recommended by Coordinators who are have completed a full program in Wholebody Focusing and teach their certification program from the Wholebody perspective.

-- Children Focusing Trainer – this is given by Certifying Coordinators who have special training in Children Focusing.
-It is given to an awardee who has completed a regular certification course plus an additional 60 hour children Focusing training course.
+- Children & Focusing Trainer – This is recommended by Coordinators who have special training in Children Focusing.
+It is given to an awardee who has completed a regular certification course plus an additional 60 hour Children & Focusing training course.